moshabbir-dotcom/Project-Portfolio-5/README.md

 ### Credits
 * Django tutorial videos from Codemy.com
-* Bim Williams, Manny Silva & Adil Bashir.
+* CI walkthrough videos.
-Allauth templates were provided to me by Daisy as my initial ones caused button clicks to go to the wrong urls.
-She also provided me with the code that allowed DEBUG to be true in development and advice on having static files accessed from different sources depending on whether in DEVELOPMENT or not.
+* Bim Williams, Manny Silva & Adil Bashir for providing experiential learning from themselves as well as best practice.
-The bootstrap template came with CSS and JS files which were adapted however bespoke code that was written has been marked seperately in the ActiveNavLink.js file and at the bottom of the style.css file.
+* The CI walkthrough came with CSS and JS files which were adapted however bespoke code was also written and placed in relevant CSS files with additonal class names assigned to elements across the site.
-Business name and treatment offers belong to JA Therapies.
+* Business name and treatment offers belong to S.Noor and used with permission.
-Lastly my new mentor Chris Quinn who sent me the documentation for white noise.
+* Lastly my new mentor Chris Quinn who measured me on the marking criteria and gave me specific next steps to keep to my personal timeframe.